Armed client holds Lebanon bank staff hostage to access savings

 Issued on:

-Beirut (AFP) – A customer armed with a rifle and threatening to set himself ablaze held bank workers hostage Thursday in Lebanon's capital, demanding to withdraw his trapped savings to pay hospital fees, security sources and a family member said.
+Beirut (AFP) – An armed customer threatening to set himself ablaze held bank workers hostage throughout the day Thursday in Lebanon's capital, demanding to withdraw his trapped savings to pay hospital fees, security sources and a family member said.

-The incident is the latest between local banks and angry depositors unable to access their savings held in cash-starved banks because of informal capital controls in economic crisis-hit Lebanon.
+The incident is the latest between local banks and angry depositors unable to access savings that have been frozen in Lebanese banks after the country's economy collapsed in 2019.

-Security forces cordoned off a Federal Bank branch near west Beirut's busy Hamra street where the armed man was holding staff hostage for several hours.
+Security forces cordoned off a Federal Bank branch near west Beirut's commercial centre of Hamra Street where the armed man has been holding staff hostage for several hours.

 Another security source said a man in his forties "poured gasoline all over the bank, and closed the bank's front door, holding employees hostage".